 The IU Lilly Library houses a large collection of rare Slavic materials including a treasury of early Slavic Bibles, rare documents on the Russian revolution, many first editions of Slavic belles-lettres and personal papers of the writer Aleksandr V. Amfiteatrov (1862-1938).

 REEI has area related films and other materials for loan.

 IU frequently sends students abroad on CIEE Summer and Semester programs to Russia.
 Graduate students also take advantage of the Duke in St. Petersburg Summer Program.

 More information about IU- sponsored and non-IU programs can be found on the Overseas Study page.

 There is ample opportunity to explore extracurricular interests through a large cultural program, including guest lectures, folk concerts, film showings, and a weekly Russian language table.
 A Slavic Resource Room in Ballantine 506 is also available for students to view Russian television programs.

 IU regularly offers Russian language instruction up to an advanced level during the academic year and in the summer.
-For more information on upcoming language and content classes, see the Department of Slavic Languages and Literatures for academic year opportunities and SWSEEL: The Summer Language Workshop for summer opportunities.
+For more information on upcoming language and content classes, see the Department of Slavic and East European Languages & Cultures for academic year opportunities and SWSEEL: The Summer Language Workshop for summer opportunities.